Generalize Symbolic Knowledge With Neural Rule Engine: Neural Rule Engine

-Our strategy maintains the high precision as well as the diversity of REs.
-More specifically, REs have a variety of forms and the strategy can cover the majority of REs.
-A RE can be considered as a finite-state machine (FSM) so we can use pre-defined operations, each of which corresponds to a module, to interpret the RE and simulate its function.

-Our model consists of two main components: a set of actions (neural modules or simply mathematical functions) that provide basic operations, and a layout parser to predict a specific layout for every RE by which modules are dynamically assembled.
-An overview pipeline of our model is shown in Figure \ref{fig: model_overview}.

-Given a rule $r_{y_{m} i} = [r_{1}, \cdots, r_{k}]$, the rule parser first predicts a specific functional expression $f_{y_{m} i} = [a_{1}(p_{1}), a_{2}(p_{2}), \cdots, a_{j}(p_{j})]$, listed in ``Action Tree'', consisting of actions and parameters for the actions, where $a_{j}$ indicates the action and $p_{j}$ indicates the parameter for action $a_{j}$.
-The circles in the ``Action Tree'' are the predicted actions, and each of them has its corresponding parameters.
-In implementation, we use Reverse Polish Notation (RPN) \citep{burks1954analysis}, post-order traversal over the syntax tree, to represent REs for convenience.
-The rule parser can either be a trained neural networks or the RE algorithm.
-Given a case, every action $a_{j}$ outputs the intermediate result according to the parameter $p_{j}$.
-Then a network is assembled with the modules according to the specific RPN to get the final output.
+Given a rule $r_{y_{m} i} = [r_{0}, \cdots, r_{k}]$, the parser firstly predicts a functional expression $f_{y_{m} i} = [a_{0}(p_{0}), a_{1}(p_{1}), \cdots, a_{j}(p_{j})]$, listed in ``Action Tree'' (Figure \ref{fig: rule_disassemble}), consisting of actions and parameters, where $a_{j}$ indicates the action and $p_{j}$ indicates the parameter for action $a_{j}$.
+In implementation, we use Reverse Polish Notation (RPN) \citep{burks1954analysis}, post-order traversal over the syntax tree, to represent REs (Figure \ref{fig: rpn_example}).
+A network is assembled with the modules according to the specific RPN to get the final output.